benbalter/benbalter.github.com/_posts/2016-05-12-12-things-a-product-manager-does.md

 ### Solve for what customer want, not what they're asking for

 Your customers are experts at using your product.
 They're not necessarily experts at building it.
 It's all too easy to [optimize for the squeakiest wheels](http://ben.balter.com/2016/03/08/optimizing-for-power-users-and-edge-cases/), but those you hear from the most are not necessarily your target customers.
 As a product manager, your job is to solve for the target customer's underlying needs, not to respond to feature requests a-la-carte.
 For one, you have the privilege of a birds-eye view — you don't just see one use case, but all of them.
 For another, you enjoy the benefit of data, both historical and experimental.
 Most importantly, you should have a vision for what the product can, and should be doing, even if that's not what it's doing that today.
 Your customer wants [a 1/4" hole](https://strategyn.com/jobs-to-be-done/).
 They may ask for a bigger drill bit or a stronger motor, but the right solution might ultimately be an adhesive hook.

-### Prioritize and sequence

-At some point you'll realize there's always going to be more to do than time to do it, and that that's perfectly okay.
-Given a solid team and sufficient community, there's going to be no shortage of ideas, both internal and external.
-Add to that, the fact that given the right talent and time, any technical challenge is surmountable, and you'll find yourself presented with near infinite possibilities.
-Your job as a product manager is to prioritize those tasks, floating highly-visible bugs and those features that target your core use case to the top of the list on the one hand, but also to sequence tasks, to knock out the low-effort, high-impact features first, and then schedule the rest in an order that makes sense on the other.
-If you've ever played any real-time strategy game, you know how important it is to properly sequence early investments alongside resource growth.
-Product management is no different.

 ### Capture every idea in an issue backlog